pachyderm/pachyderm/examples/spouts/spout101/README.md

     ```shell
     $ pachctl delete all
     ```
     You will be prompted to make sure the delete is intentional.
 Yes it is.
-A final check to your pipelines: the list should be empty.
+A final check on your pipelines: the list should be empty.
 You are good to go.
     ```shell
     $ pachctl list pipeline
     ```